The Epilogue 2024

 I was by her bedside when she died.
 Despite Catholic priests preaching about the afterlife, none seemed eager to get there, for not one would enter the care home to give Biddy the last rites.
 I resigned myself to fulfilling the role and searched the internet for what was involved.
 I swear her eyes half opened and a canny smile appeared when she saw that her son of all people was reading the sacrament and making the sign of the cross.

-At her funeral, because of Boris’s Covid restrictions (he had some lively parties at the time, I hear) I sat alone on the front pew.
+At her funeral, because of Boris’s Covid restrictions (he held some lively parties at the time, I hear) I sat alone on the front pew.
 Behind me, three of my cousins were spread out across the cemetery’s memorial church.

 After the service, the funeral director approached me outside the church.